College of Science Faculty and Staff Achievements

 Congratulations to Heather Root, botany associate professor for being recognized as the 2020 College of Science Endowed Scholar Awardee.
 She plans to compare soil lichens from habitats in Washington that are not burned or have been burned by wildfire.
 Because lichens can be difficult to tell apart, she will also develop a method that others could use to identify which lichens are growing using their genetic barcodes.
 Working with colleagues at BYU she plans to learn more about analyzing lichen genetics and genomics and gain new skills in genomics that she can incorporate in her classroom while also contributing to an understanding of some of the western United States challenges in managing habitats after wildfires.
 More information about the award.

 The recipient of the WSU Exemplary Collaboration Award is the WSU PREP Program.
 Members of this program include: Dana Dellinger, College of Engineering Applied Sciences and Technology, Yesenia Quintana, Center for Community Engaged Learning, and Jennifer Claesgens, College of Science.
-Congratulations to this team who work together throughout the year to coordinate and host summer programs that motivate and prepare high-achieving jr. high students for future schooling and careers in STEM fields.
+Congratulations to this team who work together throughout the year to coordinate and host summer programs that motivate and prepare high-achieving, junior high students, for future schooling and careers in STEM fields.

 Adolph Yonkee, earth and environment sciences professor, was bestowed the honor of Society Fellowship by The Geological Society of America (GSA) in recognition of his distinguished contributions to the geosciences and the Geological Society of America -- especially his world-class-research program related to the origin and evolution fold-thrust mountain systems.
 GSA Fellowship (scroll to the bottom of the page for Adolph's citation).
 Standard-Examiner Article.